intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 # Policy Definition

-Policies governing the RFC Series as a whole are defined via open and public discussion through proposals that are adopted by and discussed within the RFC Series Working Group (RSWG), that pass a last call for comments in the working group and broader community, and that are then approved by the RFC Series Approval Board (RSAB).
+Policies governing the RFC Series as a whole are defined through the following high-level process:

+1. Proposals must be submitted to, adopted by, and discussed within the RFC Series Working Group (RSWG),

+2. Proposals must pass a last call for comments in the working group and a community call for comments (see {{cfc}}).

+3. Proposals must be approved by the RFC Series Approval Board (RSAB).

 Policies under the purview of the RSWG and RSAB might include, but are not limited to, document formats, processes for publication and